-ComStar Media, which earlier this year bought AmericanLife Television Network, said last week it has also purchased FamilyNet Television and FamilyNet Radio for an undisclosed sum.
+ComStar Media, which earlier this year bought AmericanLife Television Network, said it has purchased FamilyNet Television and FamilyNet Radio for an undisclosed sum.

-FamilyNet is in 26 million homes, 10 million with cable operators and 16 million with broadcast affiliates, according to ComStar.
+FamilyNet is in 26 million homes (10 million cable and 16 million broadcast), according to ComStar (a list of affiliates is here).
 FamilyNet Radio has 11 million subscribers via Sirius Satellite Radio, the company said.